ibexa/documentation-developer/docs/update_and_migration/from_4.5/update_from_4.5.md

 Before you update to v4.6, you need to go through the following steps to update to the latest maintenance release of v4.5 (v[[= latest_tag_4_5 =]]).

+Note which version you actually have before starting.

 ### Update the application to v4.5.latest

 Run: